 The following discussion should be read in conjunction with our audited financial statements and notes thereto included herein.
-In connection with, and because we desire to take advantage of, the "safe harbor" provisions of the Private Securities Litigation Reform Act of 1995, we caution readers regarding certain forward-looking statements in the following discussion and elsewhere in this report and in any other statement made by, or on our behalf, whether or not in future filings with the Securities and Exchange Commission.
+In connection with, and because we desire to take advantage of, the "safe harbor" provisions of the Private Securities Litigation Reform Act of 1995, we caution readers regarding certain forward-looking statements in the following discussion and elsewhere in this report and in any other statement made by, or on our behalf, whether in future filings with the Securities and Exchange Commission.
 Forward-looking statements are statements not based on historical information and which relate to future operations, strategies, financial results or other developments.
-Forward-looking statements are necessarily based upon estimates and assumptions that are inherently subject to significant business, economic and competitive uncertainties and contingencies, many of which are beyond our control and many of which, with respect to future business decisions, are subject to change.
+Forward-looking statements are necessarily based upon estimates and assumptions that are inherently subject to significant business, economic and competitive uncertainties, and contingencies, many of which are beyond our control and many of which, with respect to future business decisions, are subject to change.
 These uncertainties and contingencies can affect actual results and could cause actual results to differ materially from those expressed in any forward-looking statements made by, or our behalf.
 We disclaim any obligation to update forward-looking statements.

-Focus Universal Inc., a Nevada corporation (the "Company," "we," "us," or "our"), has developed five proprietary platform technologies that we believe solve the most fundamental problems plaguing the internet of things ("IoT") industry by: (1) increasing the overall degree of chip integration capabilities by shifting integration from the component level directly to the device level; (2) creating a faster 5G cellular technology by using ultra-narrowband technology; (3) leveraging ultra-narrowband power line communication ("PLC") technology; (4) developing a natural integrated programming language ("NIPL") applied to software development, which generates a user interface through machine auto generation technology, and (5) developing a universal smart instrumentation platform ("USIP").
+Focus Universal Inc., a Nevada corporation (the "Company," "we," "us," or "our"), has developed the five proprietary platform technologies described in the Business Section, starting on page 1.
+These are: (1) device on a chip; (2) universal smart instrumentation platform ("USIP"); (3) ultra-narrowband technology; (4) ultra-narrowband power line communication ("PLC") technology; and (5) natural integrated programming language ("NIPL").

-In addition to the abovementioned technologies that we have developed, we provide sensor devices and are a wholesaler of various digital, analog, and quantum light meters and filtration products, including fan speed adjusters, carbon filters and HEPA filtration systems.
-We source these products from manufacturers in China and then sell them to a major U.S. distributor, Hydrofarm, who resells our products directly to consumers through retail distribution channels and, in some cases, places its own branding on our products.
-For the years ended December 31, 2021 and 2020, we generated a significant amount of our revenue from sales of a broad selection of agricultural sensors and measurement equipment, which is currently our primary business.
+Our main sources of revenue are derived from our sales of sensor devices and our wholesaling of various digital, analog, and quantum light meters and filtration products, including fan speed adjusters, carbon filters and HEPA filtration systems.
+We source these products from manufacturers in China and then sell them to a major U.S. distributor, Hydrofarm, who resells our products directly to consumers through its established retail distribution channels and, in some cases, places its own branding on our products.
+For the year ended December 31, 2021, our primary source of revenue was from sales of these agricultural sensors and measurement equipment sold through Hydrofarm.
+Hydrofarm was not our primary source of revenue for the year ended December 31, 2023.